R LALIQUE GLASS LONDON

 I accept all major credit cards, Visa, MasterCard, Amex, cheque and bank transfer at no extra cost and there is an option to pay via paypal at an extra 4% surcharge.

-I ship Lalique worldwide from my office in London, using UPS service and all items can be tracked on their website, and are insured at full value.
+I ship Lalique worldwide from my office in London, I use UPS service where items can be tracked on their website and also other courier methods, all insured at full value.